akcinardev/02-temperature-converter/README.md

 ## Unit Tests

-Unit tests are included to ensure the accuracy of the conversion logic.
-They are implemented using xUnit and FluentAssertions.
+Unit tests are included to ensure the accuracy of the conversion logic and are implemented using xUnit and FluentAssertions.

 ## Feedback & Contributing

-Since this is a very simple app to improve myself in C# **feedbacks and contributions** are very welcome!
+As this is a simple application created to improve my C# skills, **feedback and contributions** are highly welcomed!
 If you have suggestions for improvements or find any issues, please open an issue or submit a pull request.

 ## Contact